getify/You-Dont-Know-JS/scope-closures/apA.md

 This is based on exactly the same principles (including how the closure works!) as we saw with classic modules.

+### Universal Modules (UMD)

-The final variation we'll look at is UMD (universal module definition).
-UMD is less a specific, exact format and more a collection of very similar formats.
+The final variation we'll look at is UMD, which is less a specific, exact format and more a collection of very similar formats.
 It was designed to create better interop (without any tool conversion) for modules that may be loaded in browsers, by AMD-style loaders, or in Node.
 I personally still publish many of my utility libraries using a form of UMD.

 Here's the typical structure of a UMD: